Agrigento: Emmenid period

 Theron, a member of the Emmenid family, made himself tyrant of Acragas around 488 BC.
-He formed an alliance with Gelon, tyrant of Gela and Syracuse.
+He allied with Gelon, tyrant of Gela and Syracuse.
 Around 483 BC, Theron invaded and conquered Himera, Acragas' neighbour to the north.
-The tyrant of Himera, Terillus joined his son-in-law, Anaxilas of Rhegium, and the Selinuntines in calling on the Carthaginians to come and restore Terillus to power.
-The Carthaginians did invade in 480 BC, the first of the Greco-Punic Wars, but they were defeated by the combined forces of Theron and Gelon at the Battle of Himera.
+The tyrant of Himera, Terillus, joined his son-in-law, Anaxilas of Rhegium, and the Selinuntines in calling on the Carthaginians to come and restore Terillus to power.
+The Carthaginians invaded in 480 BC, the first of the Greco-Punic Wars, but they were defeated by the combined forces of Theron and Gelon at the Battle of Himera.
 As a result, Acragas was affirmed in its control of the central portion of Sicily, an area of around 3,500 km^{2}.
-A number of enormous construction projects were carried out in the Valle dei Templi at this time, including the Temple of Olympian Zeus, which was one of the largest Greek temples ever built, and the construction of a massive Kolymbethra reservoir.
-According to Diodorus Siculus, they were built in commemoration of the Battle of Himera, using the prisoners captured in the war as slave labour.
-Archaeological evidence indicates that the boom in monumental construction actually began before the battle, but continued in the period after it.
+Many enormous construction projects were carried out in the Valle dei Templi at this time, including the Temple of Olympian Zeus, which was one of the largest Greek temples ever built, and the construction of a massive Kolymbethra reservoir.
+According to Diodorus Siculus, they were built in commemoration of the Battle of Himera, with prisoners captured in the war used as slave labour.
+Archaeological evidence indicates that the boom in monumental construction began before the battle and continued afterward.
 A major reconstruction of the city walls on a monumental scale also took place in this period.
 Theron sent teams to compete in the Olympic games and other Panhellenic competitions in mainland Greece.
 Several poems by Pindar and Simonides commemorated victories by Theron and other Acragantines, which provide insights into Acragantine identity and ideology at this time.
 Greek literary sources generally praise Theron as a good tyrant, but accuse his son Thrasydaeus, who succeeded him in 472 BC, of violence and oppression.
 Shortly after Theron's death, Hiero I of Syracuse (brother and successor of Gelon) invaded Acragas and overthrew Thrasydaeus.
-The literary sources say that Acragas then became a democracy, but in practice it seems to have been dominated by the civic aristocracy.
+The literary sources say that Acragas then became a democracy, but in practice, it seems to have been dominated by the civic aristocracy.